 Spaulding is senior adviser for Homeland Security as part of the International Security Program at the Center for Strategic and International Studies.
 She spent over 30 years working national security issues for Republican and Democratic administrations and on both sides of the aisle in Congress, most recently as under secretary at DHS for cybersecurity and critical infrastructure protection, as well as in private practice.
 She is on the faculty of the National Association of Corporate Directors; the board of the Center for Cyber and Homeland Security at George Washington University; advisory board of the Defending Digital Democracy Project at Harvard University’s Belfer Center; and a member of the Aspen Homeland Security Institute.
 Spaulding served as chair of the American Bar Association’s Standing Committee on Law and National Security; security counsel to the Business Roundtable; member of the CSIS Commission on Cybersecurity for the 44th Presidency; and co-founder of the ABA Cybersecurity Task Force.

-Stamos is the chief security officer at Facebook and an adjunct lecturer at the Center for International Security and Cooperation at Stanford University.
+Stamos is an adjunct professor and Hoover Fellow at Stanford University.
+He’s the former chief security officer at Facebook.
 He has previously worked as the chief information security officer of Yahoo and was the co-founder of iSEC Partners.

 Currently serving as the director of the CERT division of the Software Engineering Institute, Stempfley has more than 20 years of public service aimed at leveraging technology to transform and improve lives.
 She has held cybersecurity and technology leadership positions at the Software Engineering Institute at Carnegie Mellon University, the MITRE Corporation, Department of Homeland Security and the Defense Information Systems Agency.